ZsoldicsBalazs/BookTransactions/README.md

 # Library Management System
 This project is a Library Management System that manages clients, books, and transactions.
-It is implemented using the Controller Service Repository architecture , with options for multiple storage methods, including file, XML, in-memory, and SQL database.
+It is implemented using the Controller Service Repository pattern , with options for multiple storage methods, including file, XML, in-memory, and SQL database.

 Table of Contents:
       Overview